Show Folks: Plot

-Eddie Kehoe (Eddie Quillan), a cocky young vaudeville dancer, blames everyone but himself—musicians, stage managers, electricians—when audiences don’t respond to his act.
+Eddie Kehoe, a cocky young vaudeville dancer, blames everyone but himself—musicians, stage managers, electricians—when audiences don’t respond to his act.
 Though he barely scrapes by performing for the smaller venues booked by the McNary Vaudeville company, he remains confident in his solo talent.

-Kitty Mayo (Bessie Barriscale), a once-famous burlesque queen now turned vaudeville veteran, takes a kindly, maternal interest in Eddie.
+Kitty Mayo, a once-famous burlesque queen now turned vaudeville veteran, takes a kindly, maternal interest in Eddie.
 She advises him to find a partner, assuring him that “all the big-timers do it.”
 Hurt at first, Eddie reconsiders and begins looking for someone to join his act.

-He meets Rita Carey (Lina Basquette) at a theatrical supply shop, where she’s dancing to encourage her trained duck during a demonstration.
-Struck by her charm and talent, Eddie lies to her, pretending to be a personal friend of McNary (Crauford Kent), the powerful head of the vaudeville circuit, and promises her a bright future as his partner.
+He meets Rita Carey at a theatrical supply shop, where she’s dancing to encourage her trained duck during a demonstration.
+Struck by her charm and talent, Eddie lies to her, pretending to be a personal friend of McNary, the powerful head of the vaudeville circuit, and promises her a bright future as his partner.
 Rita agrees.

 As they rehearse, Eddie quickly realizes Rita is graceful, creative, and a natural performer.
 Still, he criticizes her unpolished manner, urging her to be more demure.
 Rita, who sees through his brashness to a nervous young man trying to prove himself, takes his egotism in stride and grows fond of him.
-At the theatre, everyone warms to Rita—except Cleo (Carole Lombard), a baby-faced gold-digger who had hoped to become Eddie’s partner on and off stage.
+At the theatre, everyone warms to Rita—except Cleo, a baby-faced gold-digger who had hoped to become Eddie’s partner on and off stage.

 On opening night, Rita is ready early and chats excitedly with two men backstage.
-They are charmed by her enthusiasm and later reveal themselves as McNary and Owens (Robert Armstrong), a prominent revue producer.
+They are charmed by her enthusiasm and later reveal themselves as McNary and Owens, a prominent revue producer.
 Realizing Eddie lied about knowing McNary, Rita is disappointed but remains loyal.

 Though McNary and Owens find Eddie overbearing and amateurish, they recognize Rita’s star quality.
 Despite this, Eddie and Rita continue to perform together and eventually secure an engagement at the cabaret in the Hotel Metropole.
 One evening, Owens and McNary invite them to join their party at the club.
 Rita, trying to boost Eddie’s career, goes over to join them.
 Eddie, insecure and angry, sees her talking with the men and starts a jealous quarrel.
 Rita walks out, promising Owens she’ll visit his office the next day to discuss a part in his upcoming revue.